Preparation for Mediation

 4. Prepare the Mediation Statement or File

-Ideally, the statement should be on one sheet of A4, and agreed with the other side.
+Ideally, the statement should be on one sheet of A4 and agreed with the other side.
 That is seldom possible, but a full set of pleadings, witness statements, experts’ reports etc is seldom necessary.
 When preparing the mediation file, aim to include only the minimum necessary for the mediator to understand the main issues.

 Supply a copy of your file to the mediator at least 7 days before the agreed date, and deliver a copy to your opponent at the same time.
 Pay the mediator whatever amount should be paid in advance.
-Ensure that your client has a very clear understanding of their own case: strengths, weaknesses, costs risks of continuing, red lines and matters negotiable, etc.
+Ensure that your client has a very clear understanding of their own case: strengths, weaknesses, costs, risks of continuing, red lines and matters negotiable, etc.

 5. Define Outcomes and Be Prepared

-Ask your client to think very carefully what it is they need to achieve at the mediation, what would be desirable, and what they are not concerned about.
+Ask your client to think very carefully about what it is they need to achieve at the mediation, what would be desirable, and what they are not concerned about.

 With your client, prepare an opening oral statement, and decide which of you will deliver it.
 This should normally last no more than about 5 minutes, and typically the lawyer will deliver it, with the client adding brief comments afterwards.
 It may be useful to include an apology if only saying sorry that the dispute has arisen; and a mention that you understand the other party’s viewpoint, whilst not agreeing with it.
 State that you have come with the intention of settling this dispute.